HSC-14

-Helicopter Sea Combat Squadron 14 (HSC-14) "Chargers" is an aviation unit of the United States Navy based at Naval Air Station North Island, California (USA).
+Helicopter Sea Combat Squadron 14 (HSC-14) "Chargers" is an aviation unit of the United States Navy based at Naval Air Station North Island, California.
 HSC-14 was established as Helicopter Anti-Submarine Squadron 14 (HS-14) in 1984 and was redesignated HSC-14 in 2013.
 The squadron is equipped with the Sikorsky MH-60S Seahawk.

 Mission

 HSC-14 flies the MH-60S Seahawk helicopter, an all-weather, day and night multi-mission helicopter.
-The primary mission of the squadron is Anti-Surface Warfare(ASUW).
-Additionally, the squadron is trained and equipped to conduct Search and rescue (SAR), MEDEVAC, Combat Search and Rescue (CSAR), Naval Special Warfare operations (NSW), Anti-ship Missile Defense (ASMD) and Fleet Logistics support, including VERTREP.
+The primary mission of the squadron is Anti-Surface Warfare (ASUW).
+Additionally, the squadron is trained and equipped to conduct search and rescue (SAR), medevac, combat search and rescue (CSAR), naval special warfare operations (NSW), anti-ship missile defense (ASMD) and fleet logistics support, including VERTREP.